mubaidr/Javascript-Barcode-Reader/README.md

 ## Tips

 - Make sure the barcode image is the only thing in the image.
 Otherwise this script will most probably fail.
-- Always catch promise, if script does not find any barcoe in the image it throws promise rejection.
+- Always catch promise, if script does not find any barcode in the image it throws promise rejection.

 ## Known Issues